 Indonesia Travel Insurance

 Another important Indonesia travel advice – maybe the most important of all – is: Do not travel without insurance!
+Especially when you are planning to take a motorcycle or go on adventures such as monkey tours (like this Orangutan Tour in Kalimantan), jungle hiking or something along those lines you should make sure you are covered.

 Make sure to check the World Nomads Travel insurance which is one of the most popular for travelers.